ccfingers/getridof/README.md

 8th) Within the Demo, study it, play with it, and etc...

+An email contact point is located/contained with the demo program.

 The software supports 6 delimitors...
    1) No delimitor, 2) the dash, 3) the colon, 4) the slash, 5) the period, and 6) the backslash.